-The Five Islands Lighthouse Park offers a fabulous opportunity to enjoy panoramic views of the Minas Basin on the Bay of Fundy and to easily go down to the beach and mudflats at low tide.
+The small community of Five Islands offers a fabulous opportunity to enjoy panoramic views of the Minas Basin on the Bay of Fundy and to easily go down to the beach and mudflats at low tide.
 This is one of the best places to get close to the Bay of Fundy.

 Long Island is specifically unique.
 My pictures show a hole located at the right end of the island.
 A great shot for the amateur photographer such as myself.
-I took this picture before the collapse of the unique hole in 2015.
+I took this picture before the 2015 collapse of the unique hole.
 It was a sad day for folks in the area and for all that love the uniqueness of the Bay of Fundy.

 This special little